-ECE 2150 ECE Clinical Practicum III
+ECE 2150 ECE Clinical Practicum III 3 Credit Hours

-This course consists of supervised clinical experience with a minimum of 15 clock hours in seminar and 90 clock hours in a clinical site approved by the Department (accredited agency, 3-star or Department approved site).
-Up to 45 hours may be completed in the student's employment site with departmental approval.
+This course consists of supervised clinical experience with a minimum of 15 clock hours in seminar and 90 clock hours in a clinical site approved by the department (accredited agency, 3-star or department approved site).
+Up to 45 hours may be completed in the student's employment site with department approval.
 The focus of the course is on the student's demonstration of competencies that produce positive developmental outcomes for young children ages birth through eight.
-Pre-requisite: ECE 2130.
 This should be one of the last courses taken in the program.
+Prerequisite: ECE 2130